moinnuddinnn/notepad-app/README.md

-# java-projects-mic
+# Java projects
-java projects done by Shaikh Iftekhar Moinuddin
+This repo is about the java projects done by Shaikh Iftekhar Moinuddin.
+The completed projects are:
+1. Notepad app